NCAR/dart-tutorial/README.md

-# dart-tutorial
+# DART Tutorial Slides

-PDF tutorial slides and material for the Data Assimilation Research Testbed (DART)
+This repository hosts the PDF versions of tutorial slides for the **Data Assimilation Research Testbed (DART)**.